praveenbm5/SmartVaults/README.md

 **Hybrid Custody™** using Layer 2 Smart Vaults™ makes Bitcoin and other similar Altcoins **Unstealable, Unlosable and Unconfiscatable** for all practical purposes.

+Hardware and software we use to secure our Bitcoin are most likely leaking critical information in ways we don't know yet to a myriad of entities not necessarily acting in our best interest.

+This protocol and framework assumes that our private-keys will be lost or stolen, sooner than latter, and provides recourse even in those situations.

+## Smart Vaults

-Smart Vaults™ (Layer 2) are like Multisig or MPC Vaults on steroids and you can assign priorities to private-keys participating in a Smart Vault™.
+Smart Vaults™ (Layer 2) are like Multisig or MPC Vaults on steroids.
+Key difference is that you can assign priorities to private-keys participating in a Smart Vault™.

 ## Next-Gen Scalable Security